 Only now could Keating, resume civilian life having performed his duties to God, King and country.
 After being discharged from the air force on the 12th February 1948 until 1950, Pip was a Radio Announcer with the radio station ABC in Perth W.A. & later at a Tasmanian commercial radio.
 What a stark contrast to his war experiences.

 Possibly it was the yearning to maintain the family tradition in wooden furniture that must have gradually been the catalyst for him to start a Furnishings shop eponymously known as Keating’s Fine Furnishings which was located in Sandy Bay, Hobart.
-Over the several Pierce was to start another furnishing shop in Hobart.
+Over the next several years, Pierce was to start another furnishing shop in Hobart.
 Pierce Joseph Keating retired a few years before his death.
 Ultimately it was not to be the Nazis who were his nemesis but something just as deadly: lung cancer.
-At the age of 66 – my age – he was to succumb to this sneaky insidious foe in the Repatriation Hospital, Hobart on the 15th September 1979.
+At the age of 66 – my age – [in 2019] he was to succumb to this sneaky insidious foe in the Repatriation Hospital, Hobart on the 15th September 1979.

 Personal and family connection